 15 Jan 2018

-Waking up in western NC over the weekend started me thinking: What are the best places for an Asheville breakfast?
-That started some interesting office conversation, and what follows is a very informal, non-inclusive, but very tasty listing of a few of the wonderful breakfast spots around Asheville and Black Mountain.
+What are the best places for an Asheville breakfast?
+This question stirred up some interesting office conversation, and what follows is a very informal, non-inclusive, but very tasty listing of a few of the wonderful breakfast spots around Asheville and Black Mountain.

-While it’s difficult to speak about each great breakfast place, a few stood out to us.
-Biscuit Head, which has two Asheville locations, features breakfast, brunch and lunch and relies on local food and supply sources whenever possible.
-The Early Girl Eatery, which opened in 2001 in downtown historic Wall Street, also serves more than just breakfast and is centrally located, making it a convenient option if you want something downtown.
+While it’s difficult to speak about each great breakfast place, a few stood out to us as locals.
+Biscuit Head, which has two Asheville locations, features breakfast, brunch, and lunch and relies on local food and supply sources whenever possible.
+The Early Girl Eatery, which opened in 2001 on downtown's historic Wall Street, also serves more than just breakfast and is centrally located, making it a convenient option if you want something downtown.

 Rounding out our Asheville choices are Over Easy Asheville and Sunnypoint Café.
 Both provide fresh, local options.
-Sunnypoint Café even has an on-site garden to provide fresh seasonal options.
-As is the case with the two aforementioned breakfast spots, each of these also has breakfast, brunch and lunch.
+Sunnypoint Café even has an on-site garden providing super fresh seasonal ingredients.
+As is the case with the two aforementioned breakfast spots, each of these also has breakfast, brunch, and lunch.
 In addition, some options like Sunnypoint, serve dinner on some days.
 It’s always best to check their updated websites.

 Hiking for Breakfast